smcgee31/lesson-hider-directive/README.md

 and `lessonService` just like we're used to.

 Since we're injecting `lessonService`, let's go add the function we need.
-Create a method named `getSchedule` that simply returns a GET request to your schedule.json (You probably haven't done an $http request to one of your own files before, but it works just the same. `return $http.get('schedule.json');`).
+Create a method named `getSchedule` that simply returns a GET request to your schedule.json.
+You probably haven't done an $http request to one of your own files before, but it works just the same. "return $http.get('schedule.json');"

 Because we've injected `lessonService` into our directive's controller we can now access that function in the same way we are used to in other controllers.
 Let's assign the return value of `lessonService.getSchedule()` to a new value called `$scope.getSchedule`.
 You may have noticed that we still haven't called a